Phosphorus / Phosphate

 What is the recommended dosage of Phosphorus / Phosphate?

-The clinically studied dose for Phosphorus / Phosphate is 700 mg/day (RDA for adults); athletic phosphate loading: 3–4 g/day sodium phosphate for 3–6 days before competition; routine supplementation rarely needed given high dietary abundance.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 700 mg/day (RDA for adults); athletic phosphate loading: 3–4 g/day sodium phosphate for 3–6 days before competition; routine supplementation rarely needed given high dietary abundance Always follow the product label and check with a healthcare provider for personal advice.

-Does Phosphorus / Phosphate interact with medications?
+Does Phosphorus / Phosphate interact with any medications?